Research grants and bursaries

 BA (Hons), MSc, MBPSs

-My research is investigating how our actions (e.g. arm movements) are influenced by social biases (e.g. the self-reference effect) known to enhance our attention, perception, decision-making, and memory.
-I use multisensory tasks (i.e. using audio and visual stimuli) to investigate effects across both the auditory and visual systems.
-My project aims to increase our understanding of multimodal motor processing.
-It also has translational vision, seeking to lay foundations for a novel means of facilitating and enhancing human action in applied settings (such as in stroke rehabilitation, sports performance, and sensory marketing/consumer psychology).
+In my research I investigate whether our actions (e.g. arm movements) can be influenced by social biases (i.e. the self-reference effect) known to enhance our attention, perception, decision-making, and memory.
+I also investigate self-prioritization in the context of multisensory integration.
+I use multisensory tasks (i.e. using audiovisual stimuli) to investigate effects across both the auditory and visual systems.
+My project aims to increase our understanding of self-prioritization in action.
+Ultimately, the aim is to lay the groundwork for future translational work exploring social bias effects in applied settings (e.g. in stroke rehabilitation, sports performance, or sensory marketing/consumer psychology).

 I combine behavioural experimental techniques from Cognitive Psychology (e.g. mental chronometry) with functional neuroimaging (e.g. EEG, which records brain activity) to understand the brain processes underlying the behavioural effects.

-I also have a background in Music and sound engineering, and alongside my academic research have engineered/consulted on sound for departmental academic research projects.
+I also have a background in music and sound production, and alongside my academic research have engineered/consulted on sound for departmental academic research projects.

-I am based at the Crossmodal Research Laboratory supervised by Professor Charles Spence and Dr Jie Sui
+I am based at the Crossmodal Research Laboratory supervised by Professor Charles Spence and Dr Ayla Barutchu.

 (I was previously based at the CNC, supervised by Professor Glyn Humphreys)

 Tutor – for Perception (Part 1), BA Experimental Psychology, Dept. of Experimental Psychology

 Graduate Research Assistant – Cognitive Neuropsychology Centre, Dept. of Experimental Psychology (past)